 By Dr Catherine Harper

-Dr Catherine Harper is Reader in Textiles and Research Coordinator, University College for the Creative Arts at Epsom, UK.
+© Dr Catherine Harper is Reader in Textiles and Research Coordinator at the University College for the Creative Arts at Epsom, UK.